Murder of Canny Ong: High Court murder trial and sentence

 The trial started on 15 September 2003, merely 3 months after Canny Ong's murder.

 DPP Salehuddin bin Saidin was the prosecutor in charge of the case, and the defence lawyer representing Ahmad Najib was Mohamed Haniff bin Khatri Abdulla, a notable lawyer in Malaysia.

-If found guilty of murder, under Section 302 of the Malaysian Penal Code, Ahmad Najib faces the mandatory death penalty.
+If found guilty of murder, under Section 302 of the Malaysian Penal Code, Ahmad Najib faced the mandatory death penalty.

 Despite confessing to the crime, Ahmad Najib pleaded not guilty, claiming that he was forced, tortured and coerced by the police to make the confession.

 Mohamed Haniff also sought to challenge the validity of the confession.

 In rebuttal, the magistrate who was present when Ahmad Najib was first charged testified that Ahmad Najib seemed relaxed and had no physical injuries on him, and had voluntarily made the confession, which he accepted at the preliminary hearing (at that time, Ahmad Najib was unrepresented).